David A. Kenny

 There appears to be an error in the standard deviation for education of whites.
 It is changed to .75.

 The measurement model is as follows: The first two variables are indicators of a life change or stress factor.
-The next three are indicators of a mental health factor which indicates poor mental health.
-The next two are indicators of socio-economic status or SES and the last is a single indicator variable of age.
+The next three are indicators of a mental health factor.
+The next two are indicators of socioeconomic status or SES and the last is a single indicator variable of age.

-This model has 29 parameters in each group (4 loadings, 5 paths, 7 intercepts, 1 mean, 7 error variances, 2 exogenous variances, 2 disturbance variances, and 1 covariance) and 15 degrees of freedom in each group.
-The results from the nine models described previously are as follows (Model V is not estimated because there are no error covariances):
+This model has 29 parameters in each group (4 loadings, 5 paths, 4 indicator intercepts, 2 means, 2 latent intercepts, 7 error variances, 2 exogenous variances, 2 disturbance variances, and 1 covariance) and 15 degrees of freedom in each group.
+The marker variables are Income, Y1, and Y3 and their loadings are set to one and intercepts to zero.

 Model